basicallydan/danhough.com/busking/2017-10-21-kings-cross.md

 ### The biggest tip

-A young man came up from the platform to pay me £2.50 during a pretty good performance of _The Lazy Song_ by Bruno Mars, and told me " Ireally like your song".
+A young man came up from the platform to pay me £2.50 during a pretty good performance of _The Lazy Song_ by Bruno Mars, and told me "I really like your song".
 I didn't have time to eschew the credit for this excellent song, so I'm Bruno Mars now.

 ### The best performance